elvisimprsntr/siriproxy-picturejokes/README.md

 `vim ~/.siriproxy/config.yml`

-- Edit the plugin as you wish.  **Note: Repeat all the following steps if you make additional changes.**
+- Edit the `picturejokes.yml` file as you wish.  **Note: Repeat all the following steps if you make additional changes.**

-`vim siriproxy-picturejokes\lib\siriproxy-picturejokes.rb`
+`vim siriproxy-picturejokes\lib\picturejokes.yml`

 - Copy the repo and the symbolic link to the appropriate install directory.  **Note: Replace #'s as appropriate.
 Replace /usr/local/rvm/ with ~/.rvm/ depending on your Linux distribution**